efsalvarenga/CV/index.md

 - 14 years' experience in several facets of the Oil & Energy's industrial landscape, capturing business value across **E&P, refining, utilities and new energies**;
 - Proven record in **meeting business requirements** through cutting edge digital technology;
 - Integrator by nature, able to **clearly communicate and influence senior stakeholders, business and technical professionals**;
-- **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex concepts for each of its subcomponents.
+- **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex mathematical representations for each of its subcomponents.

 ## Professional Experience